csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

     - pros:
         - supports multithreading
         - memory management
+        - both of us learned it in CSC207
     - cons:
         - slightly longer to develope due to its regid definitions

 Since we already decided to use MERN stack as our tech stack, Node.js is the only part that is not replaceable.
 Therefore, it is a clear choice that we are choosing Node.js with Express.js framework for our backend.

 ### Database
-Because we wanted to add the functionality of login feature, we need a database to store user data.
-Since we are using Node.js as our backend.
-A NoSQL database will make it easier for us to store and manipulate JSON files.
-Since JSON data can easily flow from the frontend to backend, the development process is faster and easier to debug.
-We look at different options of NoSQL database.
+We want a database to store products' attributes and user info for the login feature, so I think we would better use a document-based non-relational database, also called an object-based system.
+This is the reason we eliminated MySQL/postgreSQL at the beginning: MySQL is a table-based system (or open-source relational database).

 - MongoDB
     - pros:
         - platform-agnostic
         - users have high control of database
         - support document size up to 16MB
         - schema-free
+        - MongoDB integrates well with Node. js, making it easier to store, represent, and manipulate JSON data in web apps.
+        - my team's choice for the project
     - cons:
         - increased complexity due to mandatory user infrastructure and configuration management
 - CouchDB